-- $^{ullet}$ The SS Muslim division recruited by al-Husseini committed crimes against humanity. $^{27}$ - As he had promised Hitler himself, al-Husseini plotted sabotage operations in the Middle East, including "a 1944 mission for Palestinian Arabs and Germans to carry out sabotage and propaganda after German planes dropped them into Palestine by parachute."
-When the war ended, Yugoslavia originally asked that al-Husseini be placed on the United Nations list of war - When the war ended, Yugoslavia originally asked that al-Husseini be placed on the United Nations list of war criminals.
+- The SS Muslim division recruited by al-Husseini committed crimes against humanity. - As he had promised Hitler himself, al-Husseini plotted sabotage operations in the Middle East, including "a 1944 mission for Palestinian Arabs and Germans to carry out sabotage and propaganda after German planes dropped them into Palestine by parachute." - them into Palestine by parachute."
+When the war ended, Yugoslavia originally asked that al-Husseini be placed on the United Nations list of war criminals.
 Held in France in comfortable circumstances, and with British officials objecting to his prosecution, however, he was allowed to escape to Syria and lived another 30 years in Egypt and Lebanon.

-After the war, al-Husseini peddled another lie: his innocence.
-He claimed he was a victim of "false"
+however, he was allowed to escape to Syria and lived another 30 years in Egypt and Lebanon.
 After the war, al-Husseini peddled another lie: his innocence.
 He claimed he was a victim of "false accusations spread by the Jews about his alleged pro-Axis activities during the war."